 Negative outcomes attributed to carbohydrate intake (like obesity, type 2 diabetes, and heart disease) are linked to refined (processed) carbohydrates; eating appropriate amounts of unprocessed carbohydrates yields opposite effects.

 Carbohydrate deficiency leads to mental and physical weakness, dizziness, and difficulty maintaining muscle mass.
 Yet carbohydrate overload — even of the right kind of carbs — can cause immediate bloating and moodiness, increased appetite and weight gain, and fatigue.

 You can usually judge when carbohydrates are good for you by how quickly, how much, and for how long your blood sugar (as expressed by your feelings of energy and hunger) increases after eating.

 Generally speaking, “good” meals yield a moderate, stable increase in blood sugar, which feels like:

 This indicates that your body is digesting and metabolizing the carbs slowly, without causing an overload, ensuring that they have the greatest possible positive impact on your immediate and ongoing health.

 The benefits of eating the right carbs can be amplified with the right natural supplements.
 For example, natural supplements derived from specific healing plants and natural herbs can be rich in B vitamins; these help the body break down and gain energy from carbohydrates more efficiently.

 Here at Canada Kratom Express, we promote a healthy lifestyle to reduce medical ailments such as pain, anxiety, and stress.
 All of our thoughts are based on research and are our personal opinions only—they should not be viewed as medical or health advice.
-We recommend people with underlying medical conditions to do their own research and take time to consult a health professional.
+We recommend people with underlying medical conditions do their own research and take the time to consult a health professional.
 Your health is the key to your happiness.